 Ecosystems Services impact

-- If and where chemicals harm species and taxa that are providers of ecosystem services or represent native biodiversity identified by the public as important then these impacts will be assessed - Ben Woodcock (CEH)
+- If and where chemicals harm species and taxa that are providers of ecosystem services or represent native biodiversity identified by the public as important then these impacts will be assessed - Ben Woodcock (UKCEH)

 The relationship between population outcomes and regulation